pyrocms/pyrocms-docs/content/about/languages.md

 ## Translating PyroCMS

 We rely on a great network of developers who speak other langauges to help us translate PyroCMS.
-If you can translate PyroCMS into another language, or you can improve the accuracy or completeness of an existing translation, please see our [translating PyroCMS documentation]().
+If you can translate PyroCMS into another language, or you can improve the accuracy or completeness of an existing translation, please see our {{ link uri="developers/contributing/translating-language-files" title="translating PyroCMS documentation" }}.